🌄 Why This Series Exists

 A Message From Maryam

-As a British Kashmiri, I have met so many people who desperately want to rediscover their heritage, their identity, and the culture our elders once lived so proudly.
-But for years, there has been no proper written source to guide us — no archive that speaks from the Kashmiri heart or reflects our lived experience.
+As a British Kashmiri, I have met countless people who want to reconnect with their heritage, understand their identity, and learn about the culture our elders carried with such pride.
+Yet for many years, there has been no single place where these stories have been preserved through the voices of Kashmiris themselves.

 — Maryam